foundry-vtt-community/wiki.js/setup/hosting/macos-node.md

 - If you are intending to have this Node instance running in the background, so that it will be accessible simultaneously with your desktop app's instance, then you will need to use a unique port when launching the Node host (`30001` for example), and will likely need to set up a second forwarding rule in your router.
 **Note that in this case a second Foundry license is also required, if others are going to be able to access both hosts at any time.**

-We'll assume you're going with port `30000`; edit the command below as needed.
+We'll assume you're going with port `30000`; edit the command below with a different port number if you're deciding to change it.

 <a id="G2" href="#G2">G2:</a> Launch Foundry via `pm2`:
 ```
 pm2 start "node ~/Applications/Foundry/foundryapp/resources/app/main.js --dataPath=$HOME/Applications/Foundry/userdata --port=30000" --name foundry
 ```